Universal Covertness for Discrete Memoryless Sources: Problem statement

-\end{defn} We are interested in determining the infimum of all rates achievable in universal covertness for a DMS $(\mathcal{X},p_X)$ with respect to the DMS $(\mathcal{Y},p_Y)$.

-\begin{rem} As the encoder output length is allowed to depend on the specific realization of the source sequence, our coding scheme is variable-length.
-Usually, in variable-length settings, asymptotic average rates are considered (see, for instance, \cite{vembu1995generating,yagi2017variable} that deal with random number generation), i.e., convergence in mean is considered for coding rates.
+\end{defn} We are interested in determining the infimum of all such achievable rates. \begin{rem} Usually, for variable-length settings, asymptotic average rates are considered (see, e.g.,~\cite{vembu1995generating,yagi2017variable} in the context of random number generation), i.e., convergence in mean is considered for coding rates.
 In this paper, we consider convergence in probability for the rate $m(X^n)/n$ for convenience, which also implies convergence in mean since the ratio $m(X^n)/n$ will be bounded in our setting.
-Although our setting is variable length, we will deduce from our result that the length of the encoder output concentrates with high probability around its optimal value $H(X)/ H(Y)$ for large $n$. \end{rem}
+Our results will also show that the length of the encoder output concentrates with high probability around its optimal value $H(X)/ H(Y)$ for large $n$. \end{rem}

-\begin{rem} Since $p_X$ and $H(X)$ are unknown, our proofs make statements regarding the convergence in probability of the covertness condition in~\eqref{eqcovertness}.
-This is in contrast with other works that do not need to consider such a mode of convergence, for instance, \cite{vembu1995generating,yagi2017variable} that consider sources with known distributions as inputs, or \cite{oohama1994universal} that deal with universal random number generation from a memoryless source with unknown probability distribution but with known entropy. \end{rem}